Recollections of Quorn – John Rudkin

 2) Wright's Commanders Marching Band

-Both my parents played in the band, my mother, Ivy, played a Kazoo and my Dad, Jack, playing a snare/side drum.
+Both my parents played in the band before I was born, my mother, Ivy, played a Kazoo and my Dad, Jack, playing a snare/side drum.
 The band was unusual in that they had lights in their uniforms for giving night time displays.
 One occasion (mentioned in my Dad's diary) they played at Northampton Town's football ground.
 The bandmaster was Arthur Wheldon, whose daughter Ann Brown (nee Wheldon) has contributed to your website.
 I was in the same class as Ann at St Bartholomew’s Infant and Junior schools and haven't seen many of the class since 1960 when we all went our separate ways to the various 'big schools' (parent's terminology).
 I also have my Dad's old drumsticks but cannot remember what happened to his drum.
+Wright's Commanders Band broke up during WW2 and never reformed.

-3) My Dad also gets a brief mention in one of the British Legion articles from 1957 as running the darts, this was something he did for many years when I always enjoyed helping him.
+My dad also gets a brief mention in one of the British Legion articles from 1957 as running the darts, this was something he did for many years when I always enjoyed helping him.

 4) Phone Numbers